 I have a home-based practice in Alabang (a suburb of Manila) where I teach cooking classes, lead bootcamp exercise, and provide nutrition consulting to people who want to live a healthier lifestyle.
 We are what we eat, literally, and by nourishing ourselves with wholesome foods and exercising right, we can achieve an overall level of wellness we never thought possible.
 I hope to help all my clients make small, lasting changes that have a powerful impact on their health… and love it so much they never look back!

 In addition to my RD (Registered Dietitian credential), I have a Master’s degree in Clinical Nutrition from the University of Alabama at Birmingham where I published my thesis on dietary fat absorption in post-menopausal women.
-I dearly love all things academic, and I hate to admit how much I enjoy my continuing education, but I do!
-I try to focus my 5-year learning plan so that I stay on the cutting edge of nutrition research and practical application to best serve my clients.
+I dearly love all things academic, and I freely admit how much I enjoy doing my required continuing education!
+I try to focus each 5-year learning plan on current trends and interests, so that I stay on the cutting edge of nutrition research and its practical applications in order to best serve my clients.

 Living overseas compels us to travel… so we do, as much as possible, whether it’s to the islands of Philippines or the streets of Europe.
 Life is an adventure and should be lived to the fullest!